[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 Example: When lamp 1 has the same amount of lux as lamp 2, but lights up an area twice as large (assuming homogenous distribution of light, so each spot gets the same amount of light) then lamp 1 has an output twice that of lamp 2, i.e. the lumen number is twice as high.

-So a lux rating determines on the distance at which you measure.
-In a divergent beam, it increases if the distance tot he measuring device is made smaller.
-When on these pages I mention the lux rating of a lamp, it will usually be with regard to the StVZO measurement setup, in which measures bicycle headlamps at 10 m distance, and the brightest part of the beam is that lamp's lux rating.
+So a lux rating depends on the distance at which you measure (and on how you project, onto a wall, or onto the ground).
+In a divergent beam, it increases if the distance to the measuring device is made smaller.
+When on these pages I mention the lux rating of a lamp, it will usually be with regard to the StVZO measurement setup, which measures bicycle headlamps' beam patterns projected onto a wall at 10 m distance, and the brightest part of the beam is that lamp's lux rating.

 Usually dynamos are claw pole generators which have an interesting characteristic: They are nearly current generators from a given speed (supplying ca. 0.5 to 0.6A).
 Power increases as your speed increases, thus voltage will also rise with speed, but not unlimited for resistive loads as U(voltage)=I(current) x R(resistance), so when the maximum current is reached, U will remain constant because R is constant.
 This means that if a electric device attached to such a dynamo 'uses' the maximum current, voltage will not rise (well, for a resistive load with fixed resistance, which incandescent headlamps/taillamps are, but LED headlamps/taillamps are not!).
 You can make use of this in more sophisticated electronics by keeping the current below the maximum.
 So by effectively increasing the resistance of the device attached to the generator, voltage will rise to get to 0.5A, which means you get a higher power output.
 But this is also the problem that causes taillamp bulbs in old incandescent lighting to burn out: The resistance of a taillamp is much higher than that of the headlamp, the power through it is far lower, so if the headlamp wears out (they usually last about 100 hours or so), then the full current will go through the taillamp, but the taillamp will only 'use' a high current at a high voltage, and so the voltage over the bulb increases a lot, causing current to rise to far more than the designated 0.1A, and then it quickly burns out.
 So in normal use, with a working headlamp- and taillamp bulb, any over voltage protection is not required and bulbs will not wear out no matter how fast you are riding...
 Well, of course dynamos are not perfect current sources and power through the bulb(s) will increase at higher speeds, but not hugely.
 Another issue is bad wiring, this can cause the same problem of a headlamp not making proper contact and thus the taillamp gettting regular spikes which quickly kill it.
 The reverse case can also happen: A taillamp dying or having a bad contact, causing the headlamp to get 0.5A instead of 0.4A but this is not significant enough to worry about.
 To combat such issues in the 1980s headlamps were provided with zener diodes.
 These are non-conductors until a given voltage is reached.
 If voltage rises above its rating, the diode will conduct, thus short-circuiting the hub.
 This does not fix the problem of bad wiring, so putting zener diodes into the taillamp would have made more sense.
 After that, in the 1990s various dynamos were equipped with zener diodes, and the problem of this solution for current day use is that you can't get more out of them, in case you want to.
 Some headlamps (triple LED systems) will not work properly with such a system in place...
 But it's not much of an issue, anyone who wants this now, will almost certainly get a dynamo hub.

 Some dynamos have built in regulators such as the Lightspin and B&M's Dymotec.
 I'm not sure whether the regulators were also recitifiers, if so they are in the same class as the Sunup Eco, which rectifies and limits power output.
 The power limiters means you can't get more out of these than about 6V 3W for systems that would otherwise be able to extract and use more power, such USB power devices or headlamps with multiple LEDs that don't try to restrict themselves to the 2.4W limit in StVZO.
 Sidewall dynamos are practically dead, the Lightspin is not available any more, the Dymotec, well, who would buy this over a cheapo sidewall dynamo?
-So then we have the Sunup which is at the moment it seems the only viable non-claw pole generator.
+So then we have the Sunup which is at the moment it seems the only viable non-claw pole generator and the only viable dynamo which is not a dynamo hub .
 As the output is rectified and limited, you can't usefully drive multple LEDs with it as is, and the B&M brake taillamp doesn't work because of it.
 Not all headlamps work with it either, such as the Luxos U (not sure about the Luxos B).

 In the early 80s, halogen bicycle lamps were appearing.
 The were noticeably brighter, but in a city it really doesn't matter that much how much light you've got; By this I mean: More light is better, but poorly lit roads where you need a lamp to see the road (to avoid broken off branches etc.) are uncommon (in the Netherlands at least!).
 That was the case then as it is now, it was quite difficult then to find a bit of unlit road to compare a standard incandescent bulb to a new halogen one!
 In the city, the main advantage of plenty of light (plenty means much more than a halogen headlamp btw.) is comfort, it's easier on the eyes (e.g. car headlamps are less annoying as your eyes are accustomed to the amount of light from your own headlamp) and allows you to evade bad patches in the road.